guillermooo/sublime-undocs/source/extensibility/completions.rst

-Sublime Text can also handle completions with multiple cursors but will only open the completion list when all cursors share the same text between the current cursor position and the last word separator character
+Sublime Text can also handle completions with multiple cursors but will only open the completion list when all cursors share the same text between the current cursor positions and the last word separator character
 (e.g. ``.``  or a line break).